 Dylan's Trail Mix

-10 year-old Dylan Friedman Almond is on mission to help ease the hunger of Malibu's homeless population, one bag of trail mix at a time.
+10-year-old Dylan Friedman Almond is on a mission to help ease the hunger of Malibu's homeless population, one bag of trail mix at a time.

 Written by Caroline Laganas | Photographed by Julie Wuellner